mz0121coder/mz0121coder/README.md

 - 💻 I’m a full stack developer based in the UK.
 I have a background in Economics & equity trading.
 - 🔭 My biggest technical strengths are React, JavaScript and CSS.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning Redux.

 ### 🤝 Connect with me: